EFForg/privacybadger/doc/CONTRIBUTING.md

 * Security vulnerabilities can be reported privately at [vulnerabilities@eff.org](mailto:vulnerabilities@eff.org), the GPG key and other information can be found [here](https://www.eff.org/security).
-* Translations are currently done on github.
-Here is an great [example](https://github.com/EFForg/privacybadger/pull/1270) of a contribution.
+* Translations are currently done on GitHub.
+Here is a great [example](https://github.com/EFForg/privacybadger/pull/1270) of a translation pull request.
 See the [translations label](https://github.com/EFForg/privacybadger/issues?utf8=%E2%9C%93&q=label%3Atranslations%20) for related issues and more example pull requests.
 * Tests are crucial, so here's a guide on how to use them.